 (B) 0.46 gram per dry standard cubic meter (0.20 grain per dry standard cubic foot) as a daily arithmetic average; and

-(C) The visible emission limitations in section (4) of this rule.
+(C) The visible emission limitations in section (4).

 (c) Smelt Dissolving Tanks.
-The emission of particulate matter from each smelt dissolving tank vent shall not exceed:
+The emission of particulate matter from each smelt dissolving tank vent may not exceed:

 (A) A daily arithmetic average of 0.25 kilogram per metric ton (0.50 pound per ton) of production; and

-(B) The visible emission limitations in section (4) of this rule.
+(B) The visible emission limitations in section (4).

-(d) Replacement or Significant Upgrading of existing particulate pollution control equipment after July 1, 1988 shall result in more restrictive standards as follows:
+(d) Replacement of or modification or a rebuild of an existing particulate pollution control device for which a capital expenditure of 50 percent or more of the replacement cost of the existing device is required, other than ongoing routine maintenance, after July 1, 1988 will result in more restrictive standards as follows:

 (A) Recovery Furnaces:

-(i) The emission of particulate matter from each affected recovery furnace stack shall not exceed 1.00 kilogram per metric ton (2.00 pounds per ton) of production as a daily arithmetic average; and
+(i) The emission of particulate matter from each affected recovery furnace stack may not exceed 1.00 kilogram per metric ton (2.00 pounds per ton) of production as a daily arithmetic average; and

 (ii) 0.10 gram per dry standard cubic meter (0.044 grain per dry standard cubic foot) as a daily arithmetic average.